South China Sea Arbitration: Background

 In May 1956, the dispute escalated after Filipino national Tomas Cloma and his followers settled on the islands and declared the territory as "Freedomland", now known as Kalayaan for himself and later requested to make the territory a protectorate of the Philippines.
 Tomas Cloma even stole China (ROC)'s national flag from the Taiping Island.
 In July 1956, he apologised officially for his act and he surrendered the flag he stole to China's embassy in Manila.
 On 2 October 1956, he wrote a letter and ensured he would not make further training voyages or landings in the territorial waters of China (ROC).

 Philippine troops were sent to three of the islands in 1968, when the Philippines were under President Ferdinand Marcos.
 In the 1970s, some countries began to occupy islands and reefs in the Spratlys.
-In 1978, President Marcos issued a decre placing the Spratlys under the jurisdiction of the province of Palawan.
+In 1978, President Marcos issued a decree placing the Spratlys under the jurisdiction of the province of Palawan.
 The PRC claims it is entitled to the Paracel and Spratly Islands because they were allegedly regarded as integral parts of China under the Ming dynasty based on a 1947 map showing a nine-dash line.

 Vietnam states that the islands have belonged to it since the 17th century, using historical documents of ownership as evidence.
 Hanoi began to occupy the westernmost islands during this period.

 In the early 1970s, Malaysia joined the dispute by claiming the islands nearest to it.

 Brunei also claims Louisa Reef and Rifleman Bank, although some sources consider that claim to be weak.